AdrianFreemantle/the-trench/CONTRIBUTING.md

   - Use the shared naming and tagging conventions.
   - Have variables for environment specific values.
   - Avoid hard-coding secrets.

-Changes to Terraform that alter critical resources (VNets, AKS, Firewall) should have an ADR entry in `ops/adr`.

 ---